microsoft/TypeScript-Handbook/pages/tsconfig.json.md

 ## Details

 The `"compilerOptions"` property can be omitted, in which case the compiler's defaults are used.
-See our full list of supported [[Compiler Options]].
+See our full list of supported [Compiler Options](./compiler-options.html).

 If no `"files"` property is present in a `tsconfig.json`, the compiler defaults to including all TypeScript (\*.ts or \*.tsx) files in the containing directory and subdirectories.
 When a `"files"` property is present, only the specified files are included.

 If the `"exclude"` property is specified, the compiler includes all TypeScript (\*.ts or \*.tsx) files in the containing directory and subdirectories except for those files or folders that are excluded.